For best prices and early deliveries, WhatsApp us at. 918488070070

 No Assamese bridal look is complete without beautiful gold jewellery.
 Traditional pieces include Jon Biri, a heavy gold chain with a large moon-shaped pendant encrusted with rubies, emeralds, or pearls.
 She can also wear a Dholbri necklace, a unique ornament wiith silk beaded threads and a drum-shaped kundan pendant.
 Some other necklace options are Golpata, a floral choker; Kerumoni, a long necklace with a round gem-laced pendant, and Loka Paro, a beaded necklace with pigeon-shaped pendants.
 The bride can pair these with gold chandbalis, jhumkas, or Thuria stud earrings.

-Of the many ornaments in her bridal trousseau, a particularly charming addition is Matha Tikka, a delicate headpiece with a dangling pendant that rests on her forehead.
+Of the many ornaments in her bridal trousseau, a particularly charming addition is Matha Tikka (Maang Tikka), a delicate headpiece with a dangling pendant that rests on her forehead.
 She can also wear a Gamkharu, a thick gold bangle, on each wrist, along with thinner gold and glass bangles.
 Her hair is tied up in a bun or braid and decorated with fresh flowers, hair pins, and delicate chains.
 She also has altra on her palms, fingertips, and feet.

 Assam shares similarities with its neighbouring Northeast states and West Bengal but has its own distinct cuisine.
 For weddings, there is an elaborate feast with fried ‘Bor’ appetisers, fish curries, and vegetarian dishes.
 Rica and lentils are a staple of the state and prepared with different herbs and spices.
 They are served with different stews, such as Masor Tenga fish curry, mangxô meat stew, and the famous spicy Bhoot Jolokia Pork Curry.